drdna/StarshipElements/UsingIGV.md

 # Aligning sequences to visualize in IGV
-1. Create a conda environment to contain bioinfromatics tools
+1. Create a conda environment to contain bioinformatics tools
 ```bash
 conda create --name bioinfo
 ```